SMotaal/experimental/modules/documents/Source Text Disambiguation.md

 - Effective parsing for source text disambiguation can:

+  1. Use a single parse of just the necessary segment of a given source text.
-  1. Excluding all text enclosed with strings or regular expressions.
+  2. Excluding all text enclosed with strings or regular expressions.
-  2. Remain indifferent to errors normally handled by the runtime.
+  3. Remain indifferent to errors normally handled by the runtime.
-  3. Afford reasonable flexibility in non-discriminating syntax features.
+  4. Afford reasonable flexibility in non-discriminating syntax features.

 - Efficient parsing for source text disambiguation can: